Connecting Stochastic Optimal Control and Reinforcement Learning: Examples: 1-dimensional double well potential

-We repeat all of our experiments multiple times with different random seeds in order to guarantee generalizability.
-Each experiment requires just one CPU core and the maximum value of allocated memory is set to 4GB if not stated differently.
+We repeat all our experiments several times with different random seeds to ensure generalisability.
+Each experiment requires only one CPU core, and the maximum value of allocated memory, is set to 1 GB unless otherwise stated.